 Authors must use their University of Essex email address and enter University of Essex as their organisation on submission.
 Articles will then be published open access.
 More information about this deal is available via John Benjamins' website.

 Corresponding authors from the University of Essex can publish open access Optica's hybrid and fully gold open access journals with no extra fee required for publishing.
 Please note that extra payment is required for colour and overlength articles.
-Get in touch with the Repository Team if you require payment of these fees.
+Get in touch with the our team if you require payment of these fees.

 Please see Optica's website for the journals included with this deal.
 You will need to select "United Kingdom" on this webpage.

-If you have any questions about the agreement with Optica, please contact our Research Support team or the REO's Repository team.
+If you have any questions about the agreement with Optica, please contact us.

 As part of a new read and publish deal, there is now an opportunity to publish research and review articles at no extra cost in over 400 Oxford University Press (OUP) fully open access and hybrid journals.

 Corresponding authors from Essex submitting to an OUP journal should use their institutional email address on submission, and list the University of Essex as their affiliation.
 Following this, on acceptance you will receive an email from OUP with a link to their online licencing and payment system.
 Head to OUP’s website for further guidance on what to do from there.
-If you have any questions about this, please email our Repository Team.
+If you have any questions about this, please get in touch with us.

 A deal with PLOS allows unlimited publishing in ten PLOS journals for authors at the University of Essex.
 These include: PLOS Computational Biology, PLOS Pathogens, PLOS Genetics, PLOS Neglected Tropical Diseases and PLOS ONE.
 In 2021, PLOS launched five new journals, expanding the publishing opportunities for authors from Essex.
 These journals include: PLOS Global Public Health, PLOS Digital Health, PLOS Water, PLOS Sustainability and Transformation, and PLOS Climate.

 Eligible authors are identified through PLOS’s submission system.
 As the agreement is for uncapped publishing no approval check is required.
-More information can be found on PLOS' website, and please do contact us or the Repository Team if you have any questions.
+More information can be found on PLOS' website, and please contact our team if you have any questions.

 PLOS is a purely open access publisher, meaning this deal does not include a 'read' element as all PLOS content is freely available online.